anderson-aristotle/js-functions/README.md

 ##### Lab - reference types as arguments and return values

-Write a function that takes an array of pets and two callback functions.
-The function should loop through the pets to check if they can get into their bag of kibble and then apply the correct callback function to adjust their dinner portions.
+Write a `feedDogs` function that takes an array of dog objects and two callback functions.

+Each dog object in the array should have some properties:

+- `name` - this should be a string of the dog's name.
+- `foodScoops` - this should be a number that represents how many scoops of kibble that particular dog gets for dinner.
+- `openedFoodBag` - this should be a boolean value that indicates whether or not the dog opened its own bag of food while we were away at work.

+The `feedDogs` function needs to loop through the array of dogs and determine which callback function it should invoke on each dog.

+If the dog's `openedFoodBag` boolean is `true` we should subtract 1 from the `foodScoops` because this dog probably already helped itself to some kibble.

+If the dog's `openedFoodBag` boolean is `false` let's reward the dog for not opening the food bag, we can add 1 to its `foodScoops` as a way of saying 'Good Dog!'

+You'll have to write the two functions that either add or subtract food scoops, and pass them to your `feedDogs` function to be used as callbacks.

 ##### Code along  - Functions as returns values